Scorpionfishes and Rockfishes: Family Scorpaenidae

 Range: From Isla Cedros, central Baja California, to San Francisco; common in southern California but rare north of Santa Barbara.

-Habitat: Although seen down to 100 feet in depth, they are primarily a shallow-water rockfish that likes to spend its time in caves and crevices, rocky areas, and kelp.
-Treefish are primarily night and twilight predators that seek out bethnic invertebrates such as shrimp, spider crabsand cancer crabs.
+Habitat: Although recorded down to 338 feet in depth, they are primarily a shallow-water rockfish that likes to spend its time in caves and crevices, rocky areas, and kelp.
+Treefish are primarily night and twilight predators that seek out bethnic invertebrates such as shrimp, spider crabs and cancer crabs (they’re considered a nocturnal species).
 However they will also grab small fish when they have the chance.
 A residential, homebody species that rarely strays far from home.
 Trees are also highly territorial, competing with fellow treefish and nearshore rockfish (black-and-yellows, grass, and gophers) for food and shelter habitat.

 Piers: Due to habitat only found at a few piers.
-Best bets: Ocean Beach Pier, Cabrillo Mole (Avalon)—the best, Hermosa Beach Pier and Goleta Pier.
+Best bets: Ocean Beach Pier, Cabrillo Mole in Avalon (the best), Hermosa Beach Pier and Goleta Pier.

 Shoreline: An occasional catch by rocky shore anglers in southern California.